apache/incubator-stormcrawler/README.md

 The [WIKI](https://github.com/apache/incubator-stormcrawler/wiki) is a good place to start your investigations but if you are stuck please use the tag [stormcrawler](http://stackoverflow.com/questions/tagged/stormcrawler) on StackOverflow or ask a question in the [discussions](https://github.com/apache/incubator-stormcrawler/discussions) section.

-[DigitalPebble Ltd](http://digitalpebble.com) provide commercial support and consulting for StormCrawler.
+The project website has a page listing companies providing [commercial support](https://stormcrawler.apache.org/support/) for Apache StormCrawler.

 ## Note for developers